 - All non-alcoholic beverages included with meals (tea, coffee, ayran (yoghurt drink), water, cherry juice (vişne), etc.

-- Interior flight from Antalya to Istanbul
+- Interior flight from Bodrum or Izmir to Istanbul AND flight from Istanbul to Samsun.

 - All ground transportation by private Sprinter van with excellent, professional driver